Parting Ways: Poem Number 77

 “The Lightning Bolt”, a famous painting depicting Sutoku’s vengeful spirit, by Utagawa Yoshitsuya (same artist with the name Ichieisai Yoshitsuya), Public domain, via Wikimedia Commons

-I mention all this because this poem on its own is quite lovely, and because it’s signed as “Retired Emperor Sutoku” it’s quite possible he wrote this while in exile.
+I mention all this because this poem on its own is quite lovely, and because it’s signed as “Retired Emperor Sutoku” it’s quite possible he wrote this while in exile, pining for someone he left behind in the capitol.
 Was it rejected as the legend says?
 If so, it’s a tragic waste of great poetry, and fuel for supernatural speculation.
 But if not, then this poem is still a lovely read and a reminder that old friends and loved ones will reunite again someday.

 1 This is reflected quite a bit in the “mood” of the later poems of the Hyakunin Isshu, especially in the 90’s onward.
 Some of them have a sense of lost glory as the Heian Period ends, and the Court nobles become utterly powerless to the samurai class.

-2 responses to “Parting Ways: Poem Number 77”
+2 thoughts on “Parting Ways: Poem Number 77

 1. You know, I totally missed that.
 But I think you’re really on to something.
 Good catch. 🙂